Pirate FlagPirates and PrivateersPirate Flag

 The arrival of King Edjlin from a neighboring kingdom interrupts the boys’ further investigation into the mysterious pendant.
 He’s come for the birthday festivities for their sister.
 During a conch game, Noa witnesses Edjlin meeting with a stranger rather than paying attention to the game.
 He also overhears a conversation between his father and Edjlin about a map and a battle involving the Death King and his venom.

 Shortly before his sister’s birthday ball – a time during which the entire population will be in the castle – Noa and his father argue.
 Heated words are exchanged and the pendant is confiscated.
 Angry, Noa flees the castle to find his friend Ayla, the blacksmith’s daughter.
 An unfamiliar noise raises their curiosity and they find a longboat where it should not be.
-Then they spy two ships in the harbor, both flying the black flags of pirates!
+They spy two ships in the harbor, both flying the black flags of pirates!
 They run to the castle to alert his father, but the attack has already launched and the pirates are closing in.
 King Titus shoves a map into Noa’s hands and tells him to follow it.
 There’s no other way to save his father, his sister, and his people.
-But how can he leave the island and sail into the unknown?
-How can stop the pirates?
+How can he leave the island and sail into the unknown?
+How can he stop the pirates?

 With little choice, Noa and Ayla hurry back to town where they meet Dagan, as well as some boys who favor gambling to hobnobbing with grownups.
 Together, they devise a plan to elude the pirates and escape the island.
 There’s just one problem: not all of the boys are Noa’s friends.
 Some are competitors, who take exception to Noa being in charge.
 For the risky and daring plan to succeed, they must work together.
 A slight mistiming results in one of them becoming a sacrificial lamb.
 Upon discovering Noa’s escape, the pirates are determined to get their hands on the magical map by whatever means necessary.